bit-in-that/mm/standards.md

 - Inputs and parameters will be handled using `yaml` files and the `config` R package

+- Production code should be modular and clean

+    - Use the `box` package to control imports better (avoiod using `library()`)

+    - Adhoc code need not follow these practices (e.g. can use more `library()` statements) but should be converted to more modular code if it is to be productionised

+    - Use comments sparingly and with intent, don't use them to explain the obvious, use them to explain *why*, *when* or *where* rather than *what* or *how* something is done (the later can be deduced by reading the code)

 # Data standards

-Production data is to be stored in a sqlite database in `data/db` folder in this repository.
+- Production data is to be stored in a sqlite database in `data/db` folder in this repository.

+    - Databases should be appropriately normalised (columns shoudl be on the same observational unit)

+    - Raw data should be stored with original column names but processed data should change them to camel case where relevant

-Some outputs will also be stored in other formats:
+- Some outputs will also be stored in other formats:

     - If they need to be in a compressed format that retains column types, use `.parquet` files

     - If they need to be in a format that is easy for humans to open and read, use `.csv` files

     - If more niche R objects that are not in a neat rectangular table format need to be saved, use `.Rds` files

 # Naming conventions